ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

          changed
-            | ['Variable to indicate if this module effectively modified the target state']
+            | ['Indicates if this module effectively modified the target state.']

             | **returned**: always